This is a transcript from this recent recorded lesson at The Mindsprings Practice Space

 You want to have this space where everything is permitted, but the space in which it’s happening is bigger.
 It’s the space that’s more important than the experience.
 And, of course, this also makes you more compassionate.
 Because if you really accept that you’re feeling a bit crappy and you need to just take a rest, then you’re being compassionate to yourself.
 But you’re also much less judgemental of other people.

 If you adopt a sniffy tone: “I’ve been really Buddhist today and my practice is really strong.
 Oh, you had a bad sit, did you?
 Oh, you were distracted.
 You looked at your phone?”
 No!
 This is horrible.
-This is horrible.
+It is horrible.
 This is the opposite of Buddhism, really.
 Opposite of compassion.

 Don’t judge anything that you’re experiencing, it’s all sacred.
 The important thing is to recognise that it’s sacred, which involves this spacious awareness.
 Higher self.
 Thank you so much for bringing it up.